Jom412/CPE179P_B1_2T2526_Group03/README.md

-# 🛂 Identity Document Processing & Deduplication System
+# 🛂 Identity Document Processing Pipeline with Vector Embeddings using Google ADK

 An intelligent, 3-tier architecture system designed to automate the extraction of structured data from identity documents (Passports, Driver's Licenses, etc.) and perform semantic deduplication using Vector Search.